 There are more things to do in Newcastle than you’d ever imagine.

 The grand old city of Newcastle-upon-Tyne has lots going for it.
-The coastal location; the iconic sights such as the Tyne Bridge and Angel of the North; the friendly Geordie (as locals are called) welcome; and much more make it a great place to visit.
+The coastal location; the iconic sights such as the Tyne Bridge and Angel of the North; the friendly Geordies (as locals are called); and much more make it a great place to visit.
 Affectionately called ‘The Toon’ – a transposition of the local pronunciation of the word “town” – Newcastle has a lot to offer.
-Continue reading this post for a selection of the unmissable things to do in Newcastle – as selected by an-almost Geordie.
+Continue reading this post for a selection of the unmissable things to do – as selected by an-almost Geordie.

 Cross the bridges of the Quayside

-First things first – get your bearings in Geordieland by starting with a mooch around the Quayside – it’s one of the unmissable things to do in Newcastle.
-Spanning the River Tyne is the iconic Tyne Bridge – which looks just like the Sydney Harbor Bridge, albeit on a slightly smaller scale.
-There’s also the Millennium Bridge, joining Newcastle and sister city Gateshead.
-There are in fact seven bridges over the Tyne, the others being the Queen Elizabeth II Metro Bridge, High Level Bridge, Swing Bridge and King Edward VII bridge.
+First things first – get your bearings in Geordieland by starting with a mooch around the Quayside.
+There are seven bridges over the Tyne – the Millennium Bridge, the Tyne Bridge, the Queen Elizabeth II Bridge, the Metro Bridge, the High Level Bridge, the Swing Bridge and the King Edward VII bridge.

 Visit the Great North Museum

 Formerly known as the Hancock, the original stone signage with its previous name is still in situ at this North East Museum.
 The smart, solid building alone is impressive, occupying an elevated site just as you enter the city.
 The museum is free to enter, and there’s always a lot to see.
-It’s a families favorite and one of the top things to do in Newcastle.
+Visiting is one of the best things to do in Newcastle with kids.